peterkort/siggraph-practice-2018/semantic soft segmentation/README.md

 - lists Tensorflow 1.3.0+ as needed (anaconda windows only has 1.1.0)
 - TensorFlow on windows seems to be too much trouble.
 I guess it's time to resurrect my dual-boot to Linux.

+Hello from the linux side.
+Let me tell you a little story about nvidia-driver... no, it's actually beside the point.

+Caffe is a simple apt-get install.
+But.
+I can't seem to make the deeplabv2 model work.
+The internets suggest that caffe models often require a specific version of caffe (sometimes uniquely modified by the model makers).
+I can't find any suggestion which version the models were made with.